nirajktr/GtechDistanceMathY1/README.md

-# Math1554_WA
+# GtechDistanceMathY1
-Repository for all MATH 1554 Written Assignments
+Repository for all MATH1554 + MATH2551 Written Assignments